 Davies has since performed around the world and earned many accolades, including three Gramophone Awards, a Grammy Award, and the MBE (Member of the Order of the British Empire) in the Queen's New Year's Honors List 2017 for services to music.

-“For a long time, the St. John’s choir was defined as the underdog to King’s College, just down the street in Cambridge,” Davies says.
-The Choir of King’s College, Cambridge famously broadcasts Christmas carols every holiday season.
+Bringing Music to Life“For a long time, the St. John's choir was defined as the underdog to King’s College, just down the street in Cambridge,” Davies says.
+The Choir of King's College, Cambridge famously broadcasts Christmas carols every holiday season.

 But in the 1950s, St. John’s hired Welsh choirmaster George Guest, who adopted a contrasting style to King’s.
 He taught a continental tone prevalent at Westminster Cathedral, the mother church of the Roman Catholic Church in England and Wales.